 In the beginning, keeping count of how many things you declutter or limiting yourself to a specified number of items in your closet can be a helpful tool as you’re adjusting your habits and learning a new way of living.

 But after you’ve been doing it for six months or a year or more, those numbers aren’t the important thing.
-The important thing is the changes that come to your life and habits you’ve developed as a result.
+The important thing is the changes that come from simplifying your life and the habits you’ve developed as a result.